Oxford Therapeutics London

 The GLP-1 Legacy is the essential guide for navigating the emotional, physical and psychological challenges that follow GLP-1 treatment.
 As countless users are now learning, weight loss is only half the battle.
 Maintenance is where the real work begins.

 Authors Martin and Marion Shirran have created an essential guide, a roadmap to help patients transition and navigate what comes after the medications stop.
 While the injections helped them lose the weight, we know it’s their mindset, habits, and strategy going forward that will ensure the weight loss achieved is permanent.
 The book is overflowing with proven, practical, real-world advice to help them maintain their transformation and thrive.
 The readers are not starting over; they are moving forward.
-Throughout the book, readers are additionally introduced to a group of individuals who are in the post-GLP phase, and have successfully navigated the transition.
+Throughout the book, readers are additionally introduced to a group of individuals who are in the post-GLP phase and have successfully navigated the transition.

 Award-Winning Programme